Other sources of information are the Reference Manual, the User Manual, and the Sylvester Docs for vectors and matrices.

 To convert from Dw to Px coordinates we use pos2Px

-(for positions) and vec2Px
+(for positions) and vec2Px (for vectors).
+The vector

 transformation only uses the linear part of the affine

 transformation.
-The inverse transforms are pos2Dw
+The inverse transforms are pos2Dw and

-.
-Similarly, posNm2Dw
+vec2Dw.
+Similarly, posNm2Dw and

-convert normalized coordinate positions to the
+posNm2Px convert normalized coordinate positions to the

 other coordinate systems.